Self-Configuring Quantum Networks with Superposition of Trajectories: Conclusions and outlook

-Our protocol is black-box and does not require prior knowledge of the noise types and strengths in the network.
-Nevertheless, we can avoid barren plateaus and greatly accelerate convergence by ``warm starts''~\cite{Huggins2019,Mele2022,Dborin2022,Grimsley2023,Rudolph2023,Chan2024,Miao2024,Puig2025}, in which the variational parameters are initialized close to the optimal solution (or at least an advantageous solution) in a problem-informed fashion.
+{\done A key feature of our protocol is that it does not require prior knowledge of the noise types and strengths in the network.} Nevertheless, we can avoid barren plateaus and greatly accelerate convergence by ``warm starts''~\cite{Huggins2019,Mele2022,Dborin2022,Grimsley2023,Rudolph2023,Chan2024,Miao2024,Puig2025}, in which the variational parameters are initialized close to the optimal solution (or at least an advantageous solution) in a problem-informed fashion.
 Intuitively, if we know in advance that a certain path segment is noisier and/or has lower vacuum coherence than the segments parallel to it, we should choose our initial path unitary parameters $\boldsymbol{\theta}_{\mathrm{c}}$ such that the path unitaries place a lower weight on this segment.
 As another example, when we embed a smaller network into a larger one by turning the initial and final nodes into intermediate nodes (e.g., Charlie and David in Fig.~\ref{fig:multinode_simple}), it is reasonable to expect that the optimal $\boldsymbol{\theta}_{\mathrm{c}}$ in the smaller network remain close to optimal for the larger network.
-Therefore, to achieve faster convergence in a large network, we could first estimate $\boldsymbol{\theta}_{\mathrm{c}}$ by benchmarking the fidelity and vacuum coherence of individual path segments~\cite{paperbenchmark}, then run our protocol on smaller networks consisting of subsets of nodes before using the resulting optimized $\boldsymbol{\theta}_{\mathrm{c}}$ as the initial guesses of the large network.
-We leave vacuum coherence benchmarking and warm starts for future work.
+Therefore, to achieve faster convergence in a large network, we could first estimate $\boldsymbol{\theta}_{\mathrm{c}}$ by benchmarking the fidelity and vacuum coherence of individual path segments~\cite{paperbenchmark}, then run our protocol on smaller networks consisting of subsets of nodes before using the resulting optimized $\boldsymbol{\theta}_{\mathrm{c}}$ as the initial guesses of the large network. {\done We leave vacuum coherence benchmarking, warm starts, as well as other experimental prospects (Sec.~\ref{sec:exp_impl}) for future work.}

 Another potential research direction concerns the use of quantum-controlled operations in conjunction with the superposition of paths~\cite{Guerin2019,Rubino2021}.
 In our current protocol, we have limited ourselves to applying postprocessing unitaries to the information carrier after measuring the path DOF at Bob.
 In practice, we can apply unitary operations to any path before or after the measurement, and even at any intermediate node in the multi-node protocol.
 It is known that the error mitigation performance using quantum-controlled operations exceeds or equals that of path superposition; nevertheless, further investigations are warranted to characterize the interaction between quantum-controlled operations and path superposition, especially in the context of VQO.